oracle/graal/docs/README.md

 # How to Contribute to GraalVM Documentation

 The GraalVM documentation is open source and anyone can contribute to make it perfect and comprehensive.
-Contributing to the documentation is fairly easy, and the only requirement is having a GitHub account!

 The GraalVM documentation is presented in the form of:
 * reference documentaiton which includes getting started and user guides, reference manuals, examples, security guidelines